ydataai/ydata-profiling/docsrc/source/pages/getting_started/concepts.rst

 - File
 - Image

 Appropriate typesets can both improve the overall expressiveness and reduce the complexity of the analysis/code.
 User customized summarizations and type definitions are fully supported, with PRs supporting new data types for specific use cases more than welcome.
-For reference, you can check the implementation of ``pandas-profiling``'s default typeset `here <https://github.com/ydataai/pandas-profiling/blob/develop/src/ydata_profiling/model/typeset.py>`_.
+For reference, you can check the implementation of ``ydata-profiling``'s default typeset `here <https://github.com/ydataai/ydata-profiling/blob/develop/src/ydata_profiling/model/typeset.py>`_.

 Data quality alerts
 -------------------